-2.5.1 Time lines for lifting of foodgrains from FCI Depot- District wise lifting calendar of foodgrains.
+2.5.1 Time lines for lifting of food grains from FCI Depot- District wise lifting calendar of food grains.

-Food grain from the FCI to the SDEO office is lifted on quarterly basis, so that sufficient food grain would be stock at the SDEO/Block Office to enable timely distribution of food grain to the schools.
-Time Schedule for lifting of food grain from the FCI to the SDEOs office.
+Food grain from the FCI to the SDEO Office is lifted on quarterly basis so that sufficient food grain would be stocked at the SDEO/Block Office to enable timely distribution of food grains to the schools.

+Time schedule for lifting of food grain from the FCI to SDEOs Office: